VirusTC/Nimbu-RX-850mg/docs/FDA_approval.md

-The clinical mechanisms of *Citrus aurantiifolia* (lime-based) citric acid and its whole-food matrix are categorized into macro-systemic supportive care, cellular metabolic oncology pathways, and global pathology workflows.
+The clinical mechanisms of *Citrus aurantiifolia* (Citrus aurantifolia-based) citric acid and its whole-food matrix are categorized into macro-systemic supportive care, cellular metabolic oncology pathways, and global pathology workflows.
 [1, 2, 3]

 These actions involve the organic acid itself working alongside the plant-based, co-extracted bioflavonoids and monoterpenes present in the natural matrix.
 [2, 4]